Hi, I’m Jenni

 Pfft.
 As if.

 I wrote four books, all rejected by every agent and publisher who saw them.
 The ones who replied said I was clearly talented, but they couldn’t sell my work.
-All told, I got close to 1,000 rejections in total.
+All told, I got close to 1,000 rejections.
 If I weren’t stubborn as shit, I might have driven off a cliff and put an end to it right then and there.
 But I am stubborn as shit, so I kept going.

 Besides, after grad school, I realized holy mother of God, I owe a lot of money.
 I got a real job to pay bills, and that’s where I am today.
 I wrote four more books, self-published everything I’d written, failed miserably at every aspect of marketing those books, and made zero money.
 I kid you not.
 My first check from Amazon was for $17 and change.
 My last Smashwords payment was $1.72.